networknext/next/sdk/docs/source/building_the_sdk.rst

 Building the SDK
 ================

-To build the example programs, see the instructions below:
+To build the example programs, see the instructions for your platform below:

 Windows
 -------